top of page

 “It’s been over two years… A month later, heard a rumor that the Eldridge sons had moved the cattle north to some ranch in… Wyoming… Montana…?”

-The older child, Max, was not all that academic, actually thinking back.
-He left the tutoring session early, claimed he had some chores to complete.
-The other two, more interested in learn’in, stayed and continued to ask questions, engaged until it was time to leave.
-Collect my due, mounted and spurred my horse homeward.
+Max, the older child, was not all that academic; actually, thinking back.
+He left the tutoring session early, claiming he had some chores to complete.
+The other two, more interested in learning, stayed and continued to ask questions, engaged until it was time to leave.
+Collected my due, mounted and spurred my horse homeward.

-Brett breaks the silence.
+Brett broke the silence.
 “We’ll be gone for a couple of days.
 Maybe as long as a week.
 Tell no one.
-Will return with either with good news, no news, or bad news.
+Will return with either good news, no news, or bad news.
 We’ll be back.”

 “Who would know her schedule?”

-Addison sat, listening intently.
+Addison sat listening intently.
 A sadness enveloped her.
 Speechless.
 “I’m sure the guys will locate them.”
 She stood and excused herself.
-“I need to visit the med center and see if they have something for this nagging headache.”
+“I need to visit the medical center and see if they have something for this nagging headache.”

 Everyone dispersed, leaving me with my thoughts.
-Now, sitting alone, feeling abandoned, just my memories keeping me company.
+Now, sitting alone, feeling abandoned, with only my memories keeping me company.

 Comments